Quick Start

 just devOption 2: Manual Installation

-If you prefer not to use Nix (or are a Windows fiend), then you can manually install the dependencies:
+If you don't like Nix or enjoy suffering with Windows, then you can manually install the dependencies:

 Then run: